-This course will provide you with the skills and knowledge to move on to academic and vocational performing arts courses.
-The interpersonal skills developed transfer to all other subjects studied but this course particularly works well with Classical Civilisations, Law, Psychology, History, English and Media courses.
+This course will provide you with the skills and knowledge to move on to a range of academic and vocational performing arts courses.
+The interpersonal skills developed transfer to all other subjects studied but this course particularly works well with several Humanities subjects such as Classical Civilisations, Law, Psychology, History, English and Media courses.